uisawara/unity-npmscriptswindow/README.md

 - Add package from git URL
   - https://github.com/uisawara/unity-npmscriptswindow.git?path=Assets/src

-# uses
+# How to use

+- Place package.json in the root directory of the project
-- Open editor window from Unity menu / Window / npm scripts window
+- Open an editor window from Unity menu/window/npm script window
+- Click the Load scripts button to execute the script